LoyolaChicagoBooks/introcs-csharp/rst/listsyntax.rst

     List<int>

-In general the new generic syntax allows a type (or several in a list) in angle brackets after a class name.
-Lists are an example.
+In general the new generic syntax allows a type (or several, comma separated) in angle brackets after a class name.
+Lists are an example that depends on just one included type.
 We will see more shortly.

 There is a namespace for the generics for collections, including List:
 System.Collections.Generic.